Google eBookstore – there’s an App for that… (iPad | iPhone)

 iPad Thoughts after a Week

 Few product releases have polarized and gained as much attention as the Apple iPad release… even between the Geeks at Gizmos for Geeks.
 I pre-ordered the device within 30 minutes of the Apple Store taking pre-orders and received the unit the morning of release.
-Here are my thoughts and opinions from my first week with… Continue reading iPad Thoughts after a Week
+Here are my thoughts and opinions from my first week with the Apple iPad.

 CES 2010: Plastic Logic and Skiff Join the eReader Club